janghunn/unifiedxrmotion-uxstudy-2025/README.md

 > The scene includes a basic layout: `SceneObjects`, **Y Bot**, and **Hands** with **OpenXRCustomHandPrefab\_L** and **OpenXRCustomHandPrefab\_R**.

+> **Note:** Hand retargeting for the provided custom hand prefabs (L/R) was completed before your session.
+No action is required for axis alignment.
 ---

 ## How You Will Check Your Work (both SDKs)